faerietree/manipulator/README.md

 Robotic Manipulator
 ===

-The pivot of most machines of the world development global village construction set.
+The pivot of many machines of the world development global village construction set.

 Developers:
 ---